 STATUTE LAW CANNOT CANCEL A COMMON LAW RIGHT …

 if the right is a God-given right.
 The first sentence of the Declaration of Independence says the laws of nature and the laws of nature’s God entitle the United States to exist.
-The right to exercise the power of unrestrained locomotion springs from the fundamental laws of our being.
+The right to exercise the power of unrestrained locomotion springs from the fundamental laws of our being, (see the excerpt from A Treatise of the Right to Personal Liberty, at the beginning of this essay).
 You cannot pursue happiness without this God-given right.
-According to the Constitution, it is the purpose of government to secure your right to pursue happiness.
+According to the Declaration of Independence, it is the purpose of government to secure your right to pursue happiness.
 Nobody who swears an oath to uphold the purpose of government can suggest mutiny against it.

 “No doubt a statute may take away a common law right; but there is always a presumption that the Legislature has no such intention, unless it be plainly expressed. … Such formal provisions may be construed as merely directory, instead of being treated as destructive of a common law right …. to be good notwithstanding the statutes, unless they contain express words of nullity.”